 6. Walking away has no strategic value.

-As the No. 2 emitter of CO2, the U.S. is inevitably making waves by leaving the Paris Agreement (which, notably, will take four years).
+As the No. 2 emitter of CO2, the U.S. is inevitably making waves by leaving the Paris Agreement (which, again, won't take effect until Nov.
+4, 2020).
 But, thanks partly to Obama-era diplomacy, No. 1 emitter China is part of the deal after decades of resistance.
-So are all other countries but two.
+So is the rest of the international community.
 It's possible the U.S. exit will spur other countries to leave, but many observers expect the agreement to forge ahead regardless.

 Quitting the Paris Agreement, therefore, is essentially giving up.
 After developing a leadership role in global climate talks, the U.S. is ceding that leadership to China and other countries — and without getting anything in return.